Ivo-Balbaert/The_Way_to_Mojo/book/11_Decorators.md

 ```

 However, this is easily remedied by prefixing the struct with the `@value` decorator.
-@value generates a member-wise initializer, a move constructor, and(or) a copy constructor for you.
+@value generates a member-wise initializer, a move constructor, and(or ??) a copy constructor for you.

 ```py
 @value